Affiliate Gear Editor

 Cons: Doesn’t hold up to temperature rating

 The Kelty Cosmic 20 is an affordable, no-frills backpacking sleeping bag.
-At 2 lbs 7 oz, the Cosmic is lightweight and packs down small, making it easy to fit into a pack.
-Because of its weight and straightforward design, our lead tester had her ten-year-old stepson use this bag on a recent backpacking trip in Volcanoes National Park in Hawaii.
+At 2 lbs 7 oz, the Cosmic is relatively lightweight and compressible, but not as impressive as top bags.
+Because of its weight and straightforward design, one of our testers had her ten-year-old stepson use this bag on a backpacking trip in Volcanoes National Park in Hawaii.

-CHECK Men's PRICE ON REI CHECK Women's PRICE ON Backcountry Check Price on Amazon
+CHECK Men's PRICE ON REI CHECK Women's PRICE ON Kelty

 Sleeping Bag Shape: Mummy